MartinThoma/MartinThoma.github.io/_posts/2016-12-30-alpspitze.md

 - Map

 I like the following cloths for hiking.
-They are comfortable in a wide range of temperatures and they don't stinck that much / feel bad  when you sweat:
+They are comfortable in a wide range of temperatures and they don't stink that much / feel bad  when you sweat:

-- VAUDE Herren Hose Farley Stretch Pants II
+- VAUDE Herren Hose Farley Stretch Pants II (ASIN B01HL94DU0)
-- Icebreaker Herren T-Shirt Tech Lite Short Sleeve
+- Icebreaker Herren T-Shirt Tech Lite Short Sleeve (ASIN B00L6EHH4Q)
-- Odlo Herren Pullover Midlayer 1/2 Zip Sun Peaks
+- Odlo Herren Pullover Midlayer 1/2 Zip Sun Peaks (ASIN B00DG1BOK0)
-- FALKE Herren Trekking Socken TK2 Short Coool
+- FALKE Herren Trekking Socken TK2 Short Coool (ASIN B001E11Y1I)
-- Icebreaker Herren Unterhose Anatomica
+- Icebreaker Herren Unterhose Anatomica (ASIN B016D9ZS9Y)

 Don't forget that it will be much colder up there than on the ground.